danmca19/Analytics-Project-with-dbt/Readme.md

-# 📊 Business Value from DBT Analytics Project
+# 📊 E-Commerce Analytics Pipeline with dbt

 ## 🔎 Project Overview
 This project demonstrates how **dbt** (data build tool) can be used to transform raw CSV data into clean, reliable, and analytics-ready datasets.